zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

 ---

 I am currently a postdoctoral research fellow in the [Department of the Built Environment](https://cde.nus.edu.sg/dbe/) at the National University of (NUS).
-I am part of the [Integrated Data,Energy Analysis + Simulation (IDEAS) Lab](https://ideaslab.io/) led by Prof. Adrian Chong.
+I am part of the [Integrated Data, Energy Analysis + Simulation (IDEAS) Lab](https://ideaslab.io/) led by Prof. Adrian Chong.

 I am holding a Ph.D.
 Degree in Engineering Product Development from Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre.
 Prior of my Ph.D., I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated the Valedictorian and Salutatorian of my cohort in 2015.

-Broadly, my research interests are
+Broadly, my research interests are:
 * Internet-of-Things (IoT) Applications
 * Indoor Localization
 * Mobile Sensing